ELMA365 Store solutions / Active Directory/LDAP

 2. First Name parameter.
 Specify the field storing the user name on the LDAP server, for example, "name".

-Configure the Last Name parameter, Patronymic, Phone number parameter, Mobile number parameter, E-mail parameter and “Lock Status” parameter fields in the same way.
+Configure the Last Name parameter, Patronymic, Phone number parameter, Mobile number parameter, Email parameter, and “Lock Status” parameter fields in the same way.

 To learn more about importing internal users into ELMA365, see Import internal users from AD/LDAP.